mdn/content/files/en-us/learn/tools_and_testing/cross_browser_testing/testing_strategies/index.md

 ### Other considerations

-You should include accessibility as a grade A testing requirement (we'll cover exactly what you should test in our [Handling common accessibility problems](/en-US/docs/Learn/Tools_and_testing/Cross_browser_testing/Accessibility) article).
+You should include accessibility as a grade A testing requirement.

 Also, you should be aware of situation-specific needs.
 For example, if your product targets a market where mobile phones are the primary means of accessing the internet, you will probably want to make mobile browser support a priority.